 We applied the Chi-Squared test to analyze categorical grouped responses to Likert scale questions and to test the hypotheses of no association between the two groups (i.e., to check independence between two variables).
 Furthermore, to apply the Chi-Squared test, we should fulfill three prerequisites: (1) random data from a population; (2) the expected value of any cell should not be less than five; (3) if the value in any cell is less than five, it should not occupy more than 20% of cells, i.e., in two by two table, no cell should contain an expected value less than five.
-Violation of this assumption needs to be corrected by Yate's correction or Fisher's Exact test [Miller and Siegmund 1982].
+Violation of this assumption needs to be corrected by Yate's correction or Fisher's Exact test (Miller and Siegmund, 1982).
+All three assumptions were met in our case.
+We used the R language, RStudio, and some statistical R packages, such as "ggplot2", "scales", and "rstatix".